Mushroom Latte Recipe: 3 Different Ways

 Nootropic mushrooms are slowly emerging as the hottest new medicinal remedy for focus, energy, and immunity–and there’s a good reason.
-These funky little fungi are unique organisms full of bioactive compounds, many of which improve gut function and boost cognition through the gut-brain axis.
+These funky little fungi are unique organisms full of mushroom polysaccharides and other bioactive compounds, many of which improve gut function and boost cognition through the gut-brain axis.

 We won’t get too far into the details (you can learn more about the benefits of nootropic mushrooms below), but if you’re looking for a tasty way to incorporate medicinal mushrooms into your daily routine, we’ve got it–mushroom lattes.